shivannis/xandr-docs-public/xandr-docs/articles/curate/understanding-the-debug-auction.md

 :::image type="content" source="media/debug-auction-payment-rules.png" alt-text="Screenshot of the debug auction log showing the payment rules details.":::

-Xandr's bidder gives more detailed debug text, beginning with "Debug text from bidder 2" (live).
+Microsoft Advertising's bidder gives more detailed debug text, beginning with "Debug text from bidder 2" (live).
 This output includes information such as the bidder version, the region info., and user info.
 Excerpts from a live debug auction are below:

 :::image type="content" source="media/debug-auction-geo-b.png" alt-text="Screenshot of the debug auction log showing more detailed debug text.":::